ghimiremukesh/cams/README.md

-### Supplementary Code for "A Scalable Solver for 2p0s Differential Games with One-Sided Payoff Information and Continuous Actions, States, and Time".
+### Supplementary Code for "2p0s Differential Games with One-Sided Payoff Information and Continuous Actions".

 1. setup the conda environment using the file `env.yml`